-I find myself really wanting to rank Max Muncy higher but I simply cannot due to the batting average woes.
+I really want to rank Max Muncy higher but I simply cannot due to the batting average woes.
 Rhys Hoskins actually has the same concerns.
 In a points or OBP format, these two would gain a ton of value.
 They both have great upside but the batting average and lack of steals gives them a high floor in only three categories.
 Muncy’s multi-positional eligibility definitely helps his value, and he is top-10 but to put him any higher at this time just isn’t going to happen.

-Speaking of career highs, Carlos Santana posted a career-high .281 batting average.
+Carlos Santana posted a career-high .281 batting average.
 His next best was .268 … in 2013!
 The power production is very real.
 I expect the average to drop a bit but all in all, he still should be a solid fantasy producer.
 If you play in OBP or Points leagues, he would rank higher and may even jump up a tier or two.
 He often walks just as much, if not more than he strikes out.
 That is exactly the type of player you want in OBP and points formats.

 Tier Six: The Glob